psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 - Enhancing door operation logic based on service states (waiting, finished, completed)
 - Implementing automatic door operations for catering and cargo services
 - Implementing fuel hose state management to improve refueling realism
-- Implementing sophisticated center of gravity calculation methods with temporary fuel state manipulation
-- Using proper A320 fuel loading patterns for accurate MACTOW calculations
-- Implementing safeguards to restore original fuel states after CG calculations
-- Ensuring accurate CG data for both preliminary and final loadsheets
 - Using constants for service states to improve code readability and maintainability
 - Previously: Choosing to update to .NET 8 for improved performance and extended support

 ## Current Challenges
+- Ensuring the CG calculation methods handle all aircraft loading scenarios correctly
+- Balancing accuracy with performance in the CG calculations
+- Handling edge cases in the weight distribution calculations
+- Ensuring proper synchronization of weight data between Prosim and GSX
+- Validating the accuracy of the MAC percentage calculations
 - Ensuring the event aggregator system handles all edge cases properly
 - Managing the lifecycle of event subscriptions to prevent memory leaks
 - Balancing event publishing frequency with performance considerations